Storika Logo

 This isn't a flaw in influencer marketing.
 It's a flaw in how most brands measure marketing.

-The brands that report the strongest influencer ROI — the $5.20 to $5.78 return per dollar spent that the industry benchmarks cite — are not using more creative briefs or better influencers.
-They're using better measurement infrastructure.
-They've layered multiple attribution methods, built tracking into their campaign setup (not as an afterthought), and defined what “return” means before a single outreach email goes out.
+The brands that report the strongest influencer results are not necessarily running more creative briefs or picking better influencers.
+They are running better measurement infrastructure.
+They have layered multiple attribution methods, built tracking into their campaign setup instead of treating it as an afterthought, and defined what “return” means before a single outreach email goes out.

 The three layers of influencer marketing measurement